“It’s so easy to dream, of the days gone by,

 Start this an hour before you’re going to put the turkey in the oven.
 Remove neck and giblets from bird.
 Put the bird back in the refrigerator.
 Put neck and giblets in the water, bring to a boil then simmer half an hour.
 While that’s happening chop the onion and pull the cases off the sausages.
 Take neck and giblets off the stove and spoon them onto a plate to cool.
 Save the water (!) from the giblets.
 Set it outside to cool enough to handle.
 Pick meat off the neck, chop it.
 Grate the giblets.
 When the water cooled, but still warm, begin mixing everything in a large bowl, using your clean fingers.
 The objective is for the whole mess to be the consistency of moist oatmeal.
 Add about four and a half cups of the warm giblet water slowly until it feels right.
 The bread will absorb water so let it sit a few minutes then check consistency before you stuff the bird.

-Miss Rudolph the Voodoo Lady Stuffing time is my moment to launch into Richard Pryor’s ‘Little Feets’ routine where he takes his partner to get healed by Miss Rudolph the Voodoo Lady.
+Miss Rudolph the Voodoo Lady Stuffing time is my moment to launch into Richard Pryor’s ‘Little Feets’ routine where he takes his partner Mudbone to get his feet healed by Miss Rudolph the Voodoo Lady in return for a turkey.
 This is the November recital; like ‘The Highwayman’ is the October recital or ‘I Have a Dream’ is the January recital.
 I’m not sure what year I started doing this but it seems to earn me a lot of counter space.
 By the time I get to the disappearing tarantula, “When I left the house I’m thinking turkey.
 There’s a big, pretty bird in my goddam mind, see.
 I don’t give a shit if she’s in Timbuktu, the bitch got a turkey coming from me.” somehow I’ve got the kitchen pretty much to myself.

 When the stuffing’s ready, rinse the turkey with cold water.
 Stuff the neck (smaller) cavity first.
 Fold skin over stuffing then turn wings back at the wrist joints to hold the flap in place.
 Put breast side down in buttered roasting pan then fill up the larger body cavity with stuffing.
 Melt half a stick of butter and rub over the bird.
-Bake in 325 degree oven.
+(A lot of recipes say to cook it with the breast side down for the first hour then turn over.
+I don’t do that.
+‘Cause grandma didn’t.)
+Bake in 325 degree oven (you can shave off a little cooking time by going a bit hotter, maybe 335 or 340 but if the oven’s too hot your turkey can end up dry on the outside and not done on the inside.)
 Cooking time, stuffed or unstuffed, depends on weight and is printed on the bird wrapper.
 Baste every twenty minutes to half hour.
 It takes about an hour before enough juice comes out of the bird for easy basting so you may need to rub it again with some butter on the first baste.
+You want to be on your game with cooking time and temperature to hit that sweet spot where the bird and stuffing are cooked to the right temperature but not dry.

 *Sally Roger’s beautiful version of ‘Thanksgiving Eve’ is on YouTube. https://www.youtube.com/watch?v=1dADZFqO62A